CarboniDavide/ion-bottom-sheet/README.md

   - `state: SheetState` - Current state of the sheet.
 Possible values are: SheetState.Bottom, SheetState.Docked, SheetState.Top.
 Default value: `SheetState.Docked`.
   - `minHeight: number` - Minimum height of the sheet when it is in bottom state.
 Default value: `0`.
   - `bounceDelta: number` - Bounce value to change sheet state.
 Default value: `30`.
-  - `enableScrollContent: boolean` - Enable scroll content in all sheet state: Default value `true`.
+  - `enableScrollContent: boolean` - Enable scroll content in all sheet state: Default value `false`.
   - `enableScrollContentOnlyOnTop: boolean` - Enable scroll content only when sheet state is top.
 Default value: `false`.
   - `enableShadowHeaderOnScrolling: boolean` - Use shadow css style in the top of content when scrolling.
 Default value: `true`.
   - `useSmoothScrolling: boolean` - Use css smooth style to scroll content.
 Default value: `true`.